Living in a 5th Wheel Full Time

 When selecting the best 5th wheel or best RV to live in full time, a good first step is to rent.
 Whether you’re planning to live solo or with your family, you need to know what size will work for your needs.
 Will you be able to get along living together in this setting?

-is the hardest thing about 5th wheel living?
+5. What is the hardest thing about 5th wheel living?

 One of the hardest parts about full time living in a 5th wheel or RV is medical coverage.
 As you drive through different regions of the country, getting medical care can be difficult.
 You may need a referral from your primary doctor, and you can expect extended waiting periods for appointments.